-Obviously the Goddess and God are present in nature.
+Obviously, the Goddess and God are present in nature.
 That is a given for Wiccans.
-But Wiccans also don’t worship animals, trees and rocks (despite what my cat thinks!).
-So what do we mean when we say that?
+But Wiccans also don’t worship animals (despite what my cat believes!), trees, and rocks.
+So what do we mean when we say that the God and the Goddess are present in nature?
 Many Wiccans embrace some form or another of animism, which believes that “objects, places, and creatures all possess a distinct spiritual essence (Wikipedia).”
-This essence comes from the Divine, and is part of it.
-This does not equal identity, but a similarity of source.
+This essence comes from the Divine and is part of it.
+This does not equal identity, but a similarity of the source.
 This belief is often very misunderstood by people from monotheistic religions who believe that spiritual essence only resides in humans.

 “The Goddess is not separate from the world – She IS the world, and all things in it: moon, sun, earth, star, stone, seed, flowing river, wind, wave, leaf and branch, bud and blossom, fang and claw, woman and man.”Starhawk, “The Spiral Dance”

-To be fair, Starhawk is not, to the best of my knowledge, Wiccan- I believe she just identifies as a witch.
-I chose her quotes because her works have had an impact on Wicca and because what she writes here I’ve heard from other Wiccans.
-It is true that Wiccans believe in true free will.
+Wiccans believe in true free will.
 We don’t go around saying “The Goddess loves you and has a plan for your life.”
 We do not believe in pre-destiny- your destiny is being created now, moment by moment, by your own thoughts, actions, and words.
-Where I disagree with Starhawk and others who promote this philosophy is the lack of omnipotence.
-To choose not to use a power is not to deny its existence.
+However, to choose not to use power is not to deny its existence.
+Indeed, omnipresence is supposedly one of the benefits of a pantheistic or panentheistic view of deity.
 If the Goddess and God do not use their power to pre-mold the world, that doesn’t mean that They couldn’t.
 And it doesn’t mean that They never do.
-We practice divination, there are Gods and Goddesses of prophecy and fate.
+We practice divination, there are Gods and Goddesses of prophecy and fate- the Goddess Theia being just one example, along with Phoebe, Fauna, Dalia, and others.
 The future may not be pre-destined but it isn’t totally up in the air either.

-But these two quotes are a perfect example of the view of pantheism.
+But the above quote is a perfect example of the view of pantheism.
 Let us take a look at pantheism: